yuzibo/yuzibo.github.io/_posts/2017-06-06-how_to_get_started_with_libvirt_on_debian.md

 qemu://xxx/session
 ```

-I will introduce more details about virsh in another article,now i am focus on the libvirt-vms.
+I will introduce more details about virsh in another post,now i am focus on the libvirt-vms.

 # Managing system VMS